-4.5 Sensitivity of the Hydrologic Benefit function to one additional data point
+4.4.3 Sensitivity of the Hydrologic Benefit function to one additional data point

-The best-fit HB function weights are relatively sensitive to the addition of one new data point, as can be expected for a small dataset.
-Assigning a coho spf value of 0 to the missing 2016 observation (brood year 2015) changes the coefficient (or conceptual weight) of the predictor BY_recon_10 from -1.15 to -0.88 (a difference of 24%).
+Testing different values for the missing coho spf observation for brood year 2015 suggests that the best-fit HB function weights are relatively sensitive to the addition of one new data point, as can be expected for a small dataset.
+Flow conditions in and just before water year 2016 (affecting brood year 2015) were very dry, and the hydrologic predictors for water year 2016 generated the lowest predicted coho spf value of the entire Fort Jones gauge flow record (-35.9; see Figure 12).
+Replacing this predicted negative value in 2016 (brood year 2015) with an “observed” coho spf value of 0 changes the coefficient (or conceptual weight) of the predictor BY_recon_10 from -1.15 to -0.88 (a difference of 24%).
 Replacing it with higher numbers produces less and less negative coefficient values.
 Specifically, a 1-coho spf increase in the missing value makes the coefficient less negative by 0.007 coho spf per day of 10-cfs reconnection delay, such that if it is replaced with the maximum observed coho spf value (101.8), the coefficient is calculated as -0.09 coho spf/day.
 The other three coefficients are not as sensitive to the new value, ranging from -0.17 – -0.19, -0.20 – -0.18, and 0.12 – 0.13 for BY_recon_100, RY_Wet_Tim, and RY_Wet_BFL_Dur, respectively, when the missing value is replaced by a range from 0 to 101.8.

 5 Discussion